 In 2011 the charitable work of Friends of Shalom Mountain was combined with the work of Shalom Mountain Retreat and Study Center under one not-for-profit 501(c)(3), Shalom Mountain, Inc. (“SMI”).
-The SMI Board of Directors has expanded to 7 individuals representing the Shalom community: Tom Goddard, Dianne Weisselberg, Steven Ferrao, Kathy (Alleluia Grace) Perrego, Kai Jud, Jean “Gino” Miele, and Joanne Porzio are the current Board.
+The SMI Board of Directors is made up of individuals representing the Shalom community: Dianne Weisselberg, Steven Ferrao, Jean “Gino” Miele, Jess Schust, Tom Penn, and Alex York are the current Board.
 The Board brings with it tremendous talent, passion and dedication for the transformational work of Shalom Mountain.

 Stephen Ferrao, Treasurer

 I’ve been a member of the Shalom community since 1995, when I was 8 and brought to Shalom by my parents, Margie and Joe.
 I graduated from Montclair State University with a Bachelor’s degree in accounting and finance.
 In April 2013, I became a Certified Public Accountant, and am now a practicing accountant in New Jersey.
 The loving community of Shalom is what keeps me coming back, again and again.
 Shalom is a second home for me, one in which I feel connected to the land and the people.
 I don’t get that anywhere else in my life.
 This is why I serve on this Board.
 It is important to me.

 Jean “Gino” Miele

 BA, Columbia University, East Asian Language and Culture/Japanese Art History.
 Also: Oberlin College, Stuyvesant High School in New York City.